jtkovacs/jtkovacs.github.io/REFS/information-architecture.md

 ##### Relational (2G)

-Tables with columns, and implicit relationships via attributes; see [notes on databases.](databases.html)
+Tables with columns, and implicit relationships via attributes; see [notes on relational databases.](databases.html#the-relational-data-model)

 #### Object-based